LoricAndre/compose-rr/README.md

 ### API Keys

-You can run `make <service>.api-key` to retrieve api keys for ` *rr` services.
+You can run `make <service>.api-key` to retrieve api keys for ` *rr` services and Jackett.
 For instance, the Radarr API Key is obtainable through `make radarr.api-key`.

 ## Usage without a VPN